youknowone/ring/docs/why.rst

 :class:`ring.ring_base.Ring` and low-level storage interfaces are straightforward and smooth.

-:see: :ref:`transparency` section for details.
+:see: :ref:`why.transparency` section for details.

 Data encoding